diantonioandrea/NASS/README.md

 ## Introduction

-An implementation of the [Randomized Sketched GMRES with Truncated Arnoldi Orthogonalization](https://doi.org/10.48550/arXiv.2111.00113) for real linear systems utilizing [_Neon_](https://developer.arm.com/Architectures/Neon) intrinsics, written in `C++23`.
+An implementation of a [Randomized Sketched GMRES with Truncated Arnoldi Orthogonalization](https://doi.org/10.48550/arXiv.2111.00113) for real linear systems utilizing [_Neon_](https://developer.arm.com/Architectures/Neon) intrinsics, written in `C++23`.

 ## Table of Contents